-To implement the strategies of the Finance Department, there will be a continued focus on maintaining the current credit rating even amid recovering from a pandemic and related economic downturn.
+In order to implement the strategies of the Finance Department, there will be a continued focus on maintaining the current credit rating even in the midst of recovering from a pandemic and related economic downturn.
 In addition, Finance plans to explore options to capitalize on current investment strategies that allow Ramsey County to invest in the communities that it serves and consider financing options that further the Mission and Vision.